JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-5/QUICK-START-GUIDE.md

 ### When Starting Phase 5:
 - [ ] Copy INITIALIZATION PROMPT from orchestration prompt
-- [ ] Paste into new Goose session
+- [ ] Paste into new goose session
 - [ ] Wait for agent to verify prerequisites
 - [ ] Agent begins Workstream A

 ### When Resuming Phase 5:
 - [ ] Copy RESUME PROMPT from orchestration prompt
-- [ ] Paste into new Goose session
+- [ ] Paste into new goose session
 - [ ] Agent reads state files
 - [ ] Agent tells you where to resume
 - [ ] Agent continues from last checkpoint